Autism Champions in McLean County

-Creating play and leisure opportunities for people with autism
+Create recreation and leisure opportunities for people with autism

 “Big Brother/Big Sisters.
 Everyone there was respectful, caring, and fun to be with.
 People get paired up so everyone is included.
 My partner was Emily.
 We would chat about our weekend, play games, and watch movies.
 Every year we would switch partners so that we would get to know more people.”